 SLOW NORMAL pressure release

 This is a relatively fast opening method and can take from 5 to 6 minutes depending on the pressure cooker type (the element in electrics still retains heat after turning off) and fill level (more food will retain more heat).
 Similar to Normal release, this method releases pressure using the cooker’s valve, or the pressure releasing mechanism, but pressure should be released very slowly.
 If the valve only allows for pressure to release full-throttle, the cook should release it in very short bursts- if anything other than steam sprays out of the valve (like foam), the valve should be closed for 10 seconds before the next slow release or short burst.
-The Slow Normal release is for occasions where it’s just not practical or convenient to wait for the full Natural or 10-Minute Natural release for tricky foods (grains, legumes and fruits).
+The Slow Normal release is for occasions where it’s just not practical or convenient to wait for the full Natural or 10-Minute Natural release or for tricky foods (grains, legumes and fruits).

 10-MINUTE NATURAL pressure release